jputrino/f5-openstack-lbaasv2/docs/includes/topic_features.rst

 - ``advertised_tunnel_types``: Tunnel types

-    A comma-separated list of tunnel types to report as available from the F5 agent, as well as to send via ``tunnel_sync`` rpc messages to compute nodes.
+    A comma-separated list of tunnel types to report as available from the F5®agent, as well as to send via ``tunnel_sync`` rpc messages to compute nodes.

     .. code-block:: text